wgl0419/PercentOnScrollListener/README.md

 # PercentOnScrollListener

-Here is a android lib for RecyclerView.OnScrollListener.
+Here is an android lib for RecyclerView.OnScrollListener.
 This lib contains a `PercentOnScrollLisenter` and a simple implement `ScaleOnScrollLisenter`.
 (Only works with LinearLayoutManger now, both vertical and horizontal.)